All the resources you need to begin 3D printing

 Who thought 3D printers would become this affordable?
 Less than a decade ago a decent 3D printer would cost you in excess of $2,000.

 Fortunately, mass production and stiff market completion is counting in our favor.
-You can now get a cheap 3D printer for under $300, with 100 micron printing resolution!
+You can now get a cheap 3D printer for kids, with 100 micron printing resolution!

-Choose your price category and read the review, for now we have only reviewed the best printers under $500, and $1000, but we plan to review the under $300 category soon!
+Choose your price category and read the review, for now we have only reviewed the best printers under $500, and $1000, we even recently added the under $300 category!

 Want to know more about the materials you will be printing with the part one has got you covered.